-- Whole Plot Reference/X Meets Y: The plot is essentially Invasion of the Body Snatchers given the Glee treatment.
+- Whole Plot Reference: The plot is essentially Invasion of the Body Snatchers given the Glee treatment.

 - Wrong Genre Savvy: Abed initially believes he's in a light-hearted and magical Christmas story where he has to save his friends from drifting apart and forgetting the True Meaning Of Christmas through the power of song and that Mr. Rad is a magical guide who will help him do this.
 It turns out, the story is a lot darker than he thinks, his efforts to force his friends to be magical and cheery is played out almost as a Mind Control Assimilation Plot where their identities are being stripped away and replaced with hollow cheeriness, and his friends — far from turning into Christmas-hating grinches having forgotten the True Meaning Of Christmas, and who have never expressed even the slightest desire not to spend Christmas together (just that they already have alternative plans with others arranged) — are actually quite right in that trying to force things to be bright just ends up making them darker, and that Christmas is about more than just happy singing.
 Oh, and Mr. Rad is actually a complete psychopath.